microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ## Abstract

-The Windows Terminal currently exists as a single process per window, with one connection per terminal pane (which could be an additional conpty process and associated client processes).
+The Windows Terminal currently exists as a single process per window.
+It has one connection per terminal pan, which could be an additional conpty process and associated client processes.
 This model has proven effective for the simple windowing we've done so far.
-However, in order to support scenarios like dragging tabs into other windows, or having one top-level window with different elevation levels within it, this single process model will not be sufficient.
+However, this single process model will not be enough for more complex scenarios, like dragging tabs into other windows.

 This spec outlines changes to the Terminal process model in order to enable the following scenarios: